-Trainees will take a nine-week course that covers the history of the Rare Book Department and the Rosenbach, highlights of both collections, topics in museum education, presentation skills, and Diversity, Equity, Inclusion, and Accessibility training.
-The course will be taught by Free Library Special Collections curators and education staff, and will be offered Saturday afternoons from 2:00 to 4:00 p.m., February 2020 through March 2020.
-After participating in the course and premiering their tours, new guides will conduct 45-minute tours for groups and walk-in visitors inside the Rare Book Department and the Rosenbach home.
+Trainees will take an eight-week course that covers the history of the Rosenbach, highlights of the collection, topics in museum education, presentation skills, and Diversity, Equity, Inclusion, and Accessibility training.
+The course will be taught by The Rosenbach education staff, and will be offered on Tuesday and Wednesday evenings throughout the year.
+After participating in the course and premiering their tours, new guides will conduct 45-minute tours for groups and walk-in visitors to The Rosenbach.

 - Guides are expected to attend at least three Guide Workshops each year.

 - Outgoing personality, strong verbal communication skills, ability to be flexible and adaptable, and stamina for giving tours.

 - Ease with museum visitors of all ages and backgrounds.

 - Interest in literature, the history of books, history, fine arts, and decorative arts.

-Rare Book and Rosenbach guides receive free admission to the Rosenbach for themselves, friends, and family, free admission to many programs, discounted registration for Rosenbach book groups, invitation to both the Free Library and the Rosenbach’s annual volunteer appreciation dinners, discounts in the Museum shop, and continuing education sessions.
+The Rosenbach Museum and Library guides receive free admission to the Rosenbach for themselves, friends, and family, discounted admission to many programs, discounted registration for courses, invitation to The Rosenbach’s annual volunteer appreciation luncheon, discounts in the museum shop, and continuing education sessions.